Ronitt272/DSP-Winter-2022/README.md

 # DSP-Winter-2022
-Course Repository for Digital Signal Processing taken in the Winter of 2022 at Delhi Technological University.
+Course Repository for Digital Signal Processing (DSP) taken in the Winter of 2022 at Delhi Technological University.